My daughter and niece opened their lemonade stand at the front of our neighborhood. True story.

 You need to approach them happily … with a smile.
 And then you need to move quickly to get them their drink so they can enjoy it and move on.

 You’re not doing them a favor.
 They’re doing you a favor.
 They don’t have to buy the lemonade and they don’t have to buy it from you.

-The story above got me thinking.
-What does it mean to Smile and what does it mean to Move?
+What does it mean to smile?
+What does it mean to move?